mobarski/morty/README.md

 ```
 Active:
+- rewrite benchmarks from HLA to Morty
-- rewrite benchmarks from HLA to ASM and to Morty (to make sure that the results are the same)
+- rewrite benchmarks from HLA to ASM
 - remove HLA (lang.py prototype + asm is enough)

 Next: